MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

     return copula
 ```

-In the case of the gumbel copula, when alpha is equal to one then the copula behaves the same as the independent copula.
+For the Gumbel copula, when alpha is equal to one then the copula behaves the same as the independent copula.
 When alpha approaches infinity it behaves like the inversely correlated copula.
 So you can guess that alpha is related to the correlation of the series u and v.

-To calculate alpha we first calculate the kendall tau value of the two series.
+To calculate alpha we first calculate the Kendall tau value of the two series.
 Kendall's tau can be described as a type of rank correlation coefficient.
 When making the calculation we use the probability values and not the values of the underlying returns i.e.

 ``` py
 from scipy.stats import kendalltau